 If you don't see yourself needing to fold your stroller up often, for example if you have a lot of garage space, then you can pay less attention to this, but it's still an important consideration.

-The best strollers have systems built in that allow you to fold down and assemble them quickly, easily and with the minimum of fuss.
+The top strollers have systems built in that allow you to fold down and assemble them quickly, easily and with the minimum of fuss.
 Sometimes even using only one hand.
 And having a free hand is really useful when you've got young ones around right?

 We touched on this, but on long journeys you'll be thankful to have enough space to empty your pockets and get that bag off of your shoulder, as well as dumping everything you might need into your stroller, and more.